 Polycarbonate

 Polycarbonate is a type of plastic that is known for its strength, durability, and transparency.
 It is used in a wide range of applications, including eyeglasses, CDs and DVDs, and electronics.
 Polycarbonate is challenging to recycle due to its composition, but some facilities can process it.
-PC (Polycarbonate) is a valuable polymer known for resistance to the elements and extreme heat while maintaining it’s clarity.
-PC is used in displays, fish tanks, bullet proof glass, windows and utility meter housing.
-Even contaminated PC can usually be recycled and has good value.
-There are ready end markets for recycled PC and it can be compounded with other alloys like ABS to create housing for electronics and medical devices.
+PC (Polycarbonate) is a valuable polymer known for resistance to the elements and extreme heat while maintaining its clarity.
+PC is used in displays, fish tanks, bulletproof glass, windows, and utility meter housing.
+Even contaminated PCs can usually be recycled and have good value.
+There are ready-end markets for recycled PCs and it can be compounded with other alloys like ABS to create housing for electronics and medical devices.

 Polylactic (PLA)